Where to start

 Applying to the NHS directly through NHSJobs can be a longwinded process.
 Many doctors and clinicians working in the NHS today found their position through recruitment agencies.
 The NHS has relied on 3rd party recruiting partners like Remedium to fill their highest level vacancies.
 As NHS staff procurement experts, Remedium work with over 80 NHS trusts across the UK to resource the best doctors from across the globe for permanent vacancies.

 The high quality of patient care provided by the NHS is only possible due to stringent safeguarding and regulations.
-At Remedium we are part of many networks of trust NHS suppliers, as we share the NHS core belief that patient care should never be compromised.
+At Remedium we are part of many networks of trusted NHS suppliers, as we share the NHS core belief that patient care should never be compromised.
 We’ve successfully placed 1800 doctors because we’re known for our commitment to upholding this and all of the NHS core values that make it the world-leading healthcare service it is today.